 The coursework in the online pharmacy technician diploma program can be taken completely via the Internet using a school's course management system.
 Students submit assignments, take tests and talk with others in their class within this virtual environment.
 Access to a computer, reliable Internet connection, word processing software and spreadsheet software are standard technical requirements.

 Pharmacy technician programs require clinical practicums in a pharmaceutical setting.
 These on-site experiences provide real-world training for students.
 Some schools may give partial credit towards the clinical requirements if a student already works in a pharmacy.
 The entire program typically takes about one year to finish.

 General education courses are not usually a major component of a diploma program; however, each school sets its own requirements.
 Possible general education courses include English, oral communications, psychology, algebra and chemistry.
 Other courses focus on the knowledge and skills needed to succeed as a pharmacy technician.

 The course teaches students about the categories of therapeutic drugs and products.
 They learn how they are classified and how they affect the body.

 Students learn about the origins of and the word parts that comprise medical terms.
 They find out how to use these terms in both written and oral communications.

 This course covers procedures for preparing and dispensing therapeutic agents in a pharmacy.
 Technicians' responsibilities and duties are also discussed.

 Graduates with a diploma in pharmacy technology can find work in a variety of pharmacy settings, including those in retail stores, hospitals or long-term care facilities.
-The U.S. Bureau of Labor Statistics (BLS) reported that employment growth for pharmacy technicians could increase an estimated 9% over the 2014-2024 decade (www.bls.gov).
-These workers earned an average yearly wage of $31,680 during 2015, according to BLS data.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment growth for pharmacy technicians could increase an estimated 7% over the 2018-2028 decade (www.bls.gov).
+These workers earned a median yearly wage of $32,700 during 2018, according to BLS data.
 Most worked in retail store settings.